How are pituitary tumors staged?

 - Whether it has grown into nearby structures (such as bones of the skull)

-- Whether it is functional (producing hormones) or non-functional
+- Whether it is functional (making excess hormones) or non-functional

 - Which hormone it releases